Buying a house out of state & closing remotely: is it possible?

 There are a number of buyers who look to put a contract in, sight unseen.

-Northern VA has a good amount of military bases, intelligence jobs, technology jobs, government workers, etc. For many, they choose to rent a place to get acquainted with the area.
+Our area has a good amount of military bases, intelligence jobs, technology jobs, government workers, etc. For many, they choose to rent a place to get acquainted with the area.

-Others choose to buy immediately.
+However, others choose to buy immediately.
 Neither is wrong — there are advantages to both.

 Some of these buyers decide that their busy lifestyle or work travel does not provide the time to look around at homes in another state and pick the right one.

 Another group of buyers who are often interested in buying remotely are investors.
 You will hear a lot that you should invest where you live.

 But really, I think it is wise to invest where you have knowledge of the market.
 This group either formerly lived in our area or have a knowledge of the market in another way.